Why is pet nail care important? Why is it important to trim and care for your dog’s nails?

 There are many reasons why it is important to regularly trim and care for your dog’s nails.
 Not only does improper care cause health problems for your dog, it also causes problems for you and your belongings.
 If your dog does not have regular, hard, rough surfaces to run on, it will be necessary to trim their nails on a regular basis.
 If their nails are not trimmed, they will continue to grow.
 They can become so long that it makes walking difficult and possibly painful, not to mention the damage it could cause around your home.

-At “MASTERCLIP“, we always check your dog’s nails to check whether they need a trim or not.
+At Masterclip, your dog’s nails are always checked to see whether they need a trim or not.